2012 - Ongoing

-My re-connection with her became a visual manipulation of ‘her-our’ histories.
+I began looking for pieces of my mother in the house.
+I found many photos and clothes which had always been there but which I had ignored over the years.
+There she was smiling and posing in these clothes.
+Unlike Barthes though, I don’t know if I found what I was looking for in these ghostly traces.
+My reconnection with her became a visual manipulation of ‘her-our’ histories.
 I began inserting myself into her pictorial narrative by emulating these snaps of her from my family album.
-I would dress in the exact clothes that she was wearing in these thirty-year-old photographs and mimic the same poses.
-This was my way of marrying the two memories (mine and of my mother).
+I would dress in the exact clothes that she was wearing in these twenty-year-old photographs and mimic the same poses.
 I later developed digital photomontages where I juxtaposed old photographs of my mother retrieved from the family archives with photographs of a ‘present version of her’ - me, to reconstruct a new story and a commonality – she is me, I am her and there remains in this commonality so much difference, and so much distance in space and time.

 My grandfather represents the central patriarchal figure in the project.
 He passed away before I was born and we carry his surname.
 He was the first person in the Khanye family to move from ‘di’plaasing’, which means ‘homelands’ to the city to find work because he didn’t want to be a farm labourer like the rest of the family.
 As apartheid was ending and the majority of the family moved from the homelands to seek work in Transvaal.
 As a result, everyone in the family has stories about my grandfather.
 The project is also about being at the same place at different times and not meeting.